John Christodoulou

-Yiannakis Theophani "John" Christodoulou (born 24 May 1965) is a Monaco-based British Cypriot-born billionaire property developer and the owner of Yianis Group, a privately held company with a portfolio of residential, hotel, retail and leisure properties in the UK and Europe.
+Yiannis Theophani "John" Christodoulou (Υιάννης Θεοφάνη Χριστοδούλου; born 24 May 1965) is a Monaco-based British-Cypriot billionaire property developer, philanthropist, and the owner of Yianis Group, a privately held company with a portfolio of residential, hotel, retail and leisure properties in the UK and Europe.
 His Yianis Group employs over 7,000 people in the UK alone.
 Through Yianis Group, Christodoulou is reportedly one of England's biggest freeholder landlords.

 Early life

 Christodoulou was born on 24 May 1965 in Nicosia, Cyprus.
 He came to London as a boy in 1974, as his family fled the Turkish invasion of Cyprus.
 Aged 9 when Christodoulou found refuge in the UK, his father declined a council flat, forgoing the security of a lifelong tenancy for renting in a safer neighbourhood to protect him.
 Christodoulou's refugee background had an impact on his outlook on life and approach to business: "I know what it is like to leave your home and have nothing else.
 What made me the man I am today is going through the experience of a war and being insecure.
 I'm still insecure.
 I can use it as a positive because it's never enough, you always need challenges in life."